laoreja/face-identity-transformer/README.md

 * [LFW](http://vis-www.cs.umass.edu/lfw/) dataset: Download and extract from this [link](http://vis-www.cs.umass..edu/lfw/lfw.tgz).
 * [FFHQ](https://github.com/NVlabs/ffhq-dataset) dataset: We use the validation set of thumbnail version, since it matches the image size we use (128x128).

-We use [MTCNN](https://ieeexplore.ieee.org/abstract/document/7553523) to obtain the face bounding boxes and landmarks and you can download our extracted face bounding boxes and landmarks from this [Google Drive folder](https://drive.google.com/drive/folders/1VHthSoPHC6m9imQzODU4m5k1mYB_D0fk?usp=sharing).
+We use [MTCNN](https://ieeexplore.ieee.org/abstract/document/7553523) to obtain the face bounding boxes and landmarks and you can download our extracted face bounding boxes and landmarks from this [Google Drive folder](https://drive.google.com/drive/folders/1wipjVTDY_RU9dh2BXx4vc7hWiWhv6ZvL?usp=sharing).
 (The landmarks are only needed during training.
 Bounding boxes are needed for training and for images/video in the wild to crop out the face region).
+Please *unzip* the zipped txt file.

 We store and organize all face datasets in the same directory `data_root`, and use an argument `data_root` in our code to fetch the datasets.
 Please download the datasets and set the `data_root` argument either in the command line or in the YAML config.